danielbodnar/awesome-stars/README.md

 - [romanzy313/trpc-uwebsockets](https://github.com/romanzy313/trpc-uwebsockets) - tRPC adapter for uWebSockets.js server
 - [KyleAMathews/trpc-crdt](https://github.com/KyleAMathews/trpc-crdt) - tRPC integrations for CRDTs: CRDT-native RPC calls
 - [trpc-group/trpc](https://github.com/trpc-group/trpc) - A multi-language, pluggable, high-performance RPC framework
-- [rvolosatovs/wrpc](https://github.com/rvolosatovs/wrpc) - Draft of a draft of a draft of a WIT-based RPC framework
 - [rustifybe/web-rpc](https://github.com/rustifybe/web-rpc) - Bi-directional RPC for the Web
 - [brytelands/sologger](https://github.com/brytelands/sologger) - Sologger is a group of libraries and binaries that can be used to parse raw logs emitted from a Solana RPC into structured logs and transport Solana logs to either a LogStash or OpenTelemetry endpoint
 - [near/read-rpc](https://github.com/near/read-rpc) - Read-only NEAR RPC centralized-like performant solution